microsoft/FluidFramework/experimental/dds/tree2/src/feature-libraries/editable-tree-2/README.md

 The entry point is `getEditableTree` which returns an `EditableTree` which allows reading and writing nodes of the Forest in a "JavaScript-object"-like manner.

-There are three main usage modes for this API:
+There are four main usage modes for this API:

 -   Generic tree readers: Code that can be applied to any tree, regardless of schema falls into this category.